 Acting in its $700 million takeover bid for OAMPS.

-Recommended in Corporate and M&A law
+Recommended in corporate and mergers & acquisitions law

-Ranked as a leading lawyer in Corporate/M&A
+Ranked as a leading lawyer in corporate and mergers & acquisitions law

-Byron Koster is praised for his excellent handling of complex contractual documentation, with one client observing that "from the contractual point of view, Byron was the critical person."
+Byron Koster is praised for his excellent handling of complex contractual documentation, with one client observing that "from the contractual point of view, Byron was the critical person"

-The "excellent" Byron Koster is "technically strong" with "good commercial skills.”
+The "excellent" Byron Koster is "technically strong" with "good commercial skills”